Our Themes

 Our Flagship Brandings

 The Rainbow brand stands as a symbol of quality primary health care services for the urban population in Bangladesh.
-Promoted through well-orchestrated campaigns, this brand links the poor women and children, with the service centers of the Urban Primary Health Care Services Delivery Project.
+Promoted through well-orchestrated campaigns, this brand links the poor people, particularly, women and children, with the service centers of the Urban Primary Health Care Services Delivery Project.
 Details

 Our Digital Interventions